kwrooijen/wisdom/README.md

 Wisdom lets you to load external Org files, allowing you to create packages which can be easily distributed.
-Simply place the REMOTE attribute at the top of your org file with github properties.
-This feature is still experimental.
+Simply place the REMOTE attribute at the top of your org file with Github properties.
+This feature is still experimental and the design is likely to change.

 ```
 #+REMOTE: (:host github :repo kwrooijen/test-org :file test.org :branch master)